Brother Love's Travelling Salvation Show (song)

 "Brother Love's Travelling Salvation Show" is a song written and recorded by Neil Diamond which appeared as the opening track on the eponymous album.
-Released as a single in early 1969, it hit number 22 on the U.S. pop singles chart.
+Released as a single in early 1969, it hit number 22 on the U.S. pop singles chart, number 5 on the New Zealand Listener charts and number 9 in Canada.

 Background

 The song tells the story of Brother Love, an evangelist who travels from town to town preaching.
 In the middle of the song, Diamond gives a sermon in typical evangelical style.

 The original 45 mix of the title cut differs from the album version.
 Aside from being in mono, extra reverb is used throughout the whole song.
 Neil Diamond's voice was overdubbed onto the lead vocal, creating a harmony.
-A tubular bell part were added following the phrase "Take my hand in yours...".
+A tubular bell part was added following the phrase "Take my hand in yours...".
 The fade-out of the song is longer, with a louder horn section and a rattling tambourine part.
 All of Diamond's CD compilations have used the album mix.

 Billboard described the single as a "powerful piece of rhythm material with a potent lyric."
+Cash Box said "Revivalist sounds, building in AGP works of late, are added to Neil Diamond's latest opus to strengthen his latent rhythm and give a new direction to the artist's material."
+Record World called it "a Memphis beauty."